How Arizona workers’ compensation law applies to firefighters injured or killed in the line of duty

 Without professional representation, many injured workers fail to receive the justice and compensation they deserve.

-For the last 40 years, we’ve represented injured firefighters —including the family of a Granite Mountain Hotshot.
+For 45 years, we’ve represented injured firefighters —including the family of a Granite Mountain Hotshot.

 If you were injured as a firefighter, or lost a loved one in a firefighting tragedy, talk to us about your workers’ compensation rights.
 There’s no initial consultation fee to discuss your case with our experienced work injury attorneys and no upfront fees if you hire us to represent you.
 You only pay if we are successful in obtaining benefits for you.